Baking with Matcha

 I will admit that I’ve had some blondie disasters before – far too sweet and far closer to a cookie than a brownie.
 Thankfully these turned out just how I wanted.
 Crumbly and tender without being too cakey, and the green colour was incredible and stayed that way after they were baked.
 I’ve used some matcha powders before that fade to a brownish green after baking.
 The flavour was just right too, the perfect balance of bitter and sweet with an almost grassy earthiness that is unique to matcha.

 I was wary at first about baking with matcha, as I’ve eaten matcha baked goods before that were overly bitter and thoroughly unpleasant.
 I’m so glad I gave it a shot though, as these truly were delicious and I’ll definitely be trying some other matcha recipes soon!

-The Marukyu Koyamaen matcha for baking is available here.
+Try the Marukyu Koyamaen matcha for baking for yourself!